charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 My current thinking is that we should use EsLint, and EsLint only, to lint our React programs.
 You can, therefore, turn off JsHint and JSCS.
 You only need to be running ESLint.

-## Turn it in

-Just point me a current project which fulfills the requirements.
-For instance the **ElfExpressSimple** assignment linked near the top of this document.
-Almost any assignment will do, so long as it has ESLint and Prettier coming back clean.
-When I open it, I'll expect to see a **.eslintrc.json** and **prettier** files and have most of the files error free in terms of eslint errors and **prettier** formatting.

 ## Prettier

 For help formatting files, I'm moving from [js-beautify][jsbea] to [prettier][pret].
 The first time we use it, we need to be sure it is installed.
 Once we have installed it, it stays installed.
 So we need to run one of these commands only once: